KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-KeyboardKit helps you create custom keyboard extensions for `iOS` and `ipadOS`.
+KeyboardKit is a Swift library that helps you create custom keyboard extensions for `iOS` and `ipadOS`.

-KeyboardKit provides you with a rich set of `tools` and `actions`, `haptic` and `audio` feedback, `input sets`, `keyboard layouts`, `autocomplete` etc. and It you create keyboards with `characters`, `numbers`, `symbols`, `emojis`, `images` or entirely custom keyboards that make use of the vast extensions to the native framework.

-The end result can look something like this, or entirely different:
+KeyboardKit provides you with a rich set of `tools` and `actions`, `input sets` and `layouts`, `appearances` and `autocomplete`, `haptic` and `audio` feedback etc. It lets you create keyboards with `characters`, `numbers`, `symbols`, `emojis`, `images` and more, or entirely custom ones that make use of the vast additional functionality that this library provides.
+The end result can look something like this...or entirely different:

 <p align="center">
     <img src ="Resources/Demo.gif" width="300" />
 </p>

-If you're new to iOS keyboard extensions, [this great guide][Guide] can help you get started.
-You can also have a look at the demo apps for inspiration.
+If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
+You can also have a look at the demo app for inspiration.

+## SwiftUI & UIKit

+KeyboardKit supports both `UIKit` and `SwiftUI`, so you can pick what suits you best.
+However, SwiftUI is the main focus going forward, which means that the UIKit-exclusive parts will not be maintained as much from now on.

+You can find UIKit-specific code in `Sources/UIKit` as well as a [UIKit readme][UIKit], [tutorial][UIKit-Tutorial] and demo app in the `UIKit` root folder.
+The rest of this readme assumes that you're using SwiftUI, although most information is valid for both UIKit and SwiftUI.

 ## Installation